The Liturgical Year PDF files

 - The Liturgical Year Guéranger Volume XV Time After Pentecost Book VI - PDF

 I provide these books to you in hopes that you will have a greater love for the Liturgical Year.
 I am trying to make the whole book available in html format and hopefully in audio format.
-But while I work on this I thought I should make available the book I scanned that you can read them.
-If you feel this work is useful and would like to help out please see the help please click on the audio page.
+But while I work on this I thought I should make available the books I scanned so you can read them.
+If you feel this work is useful and would like to help out please click on the audio page.
 My goal is to make an audio version of all that is here so people can download it to there phones or iPod and listen on there way to work and thus put them in contact with liturgical year everyday and walk with Christ through his life.

 The book, like the liturgical year, consists of two different cycles - the Temporal Cycle and the Sanctoral Cycle.
 The Temporal Cycle consist of the main seasons of the Liturgical Year.
 These seasons go :